manojahs/Azure-900/README.md

       Drag the dataset into the designer Canvas Visualize the data
-      Exclude the column that are not going to be useful for training
+      Exclude the column that are not going to be useful for training Clean rows with missing data from Training Normalize the data to make more useful through transformation